junxit/us-congress-bills-116/metadata.md

 - 2019-05-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2624)
 - 2019-05-02 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2624)
 - 2019-05-02 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2624)
+- 2019-05-06 — Message on Senate action sent to the House.
+- 2019-05-07 — Received in the House.
+- 2019-05-07 — Referred to the House Committee on the Judiciary.